othree/pinboardto/README.md

 # pinboardto

-Sync process from pinboard to
+Sync process from pinboard to (twitter, telegram)